Virgin Galactic's launching Richard Branson to space: Why you should care - CNET - Bioreports

 Now, with Virgin Galactic, Blue Origin and also Elon Musk’s SpaceX, we are finally on the precipice of moving from quirky one-off space tourists to regular commercial trips to microgravity, orbit and maybe even the moon, Mars and beyond, with some hyperfast point-to-point trips around the globe in between.

 “I truly believe that space belongs to all of us,” Branson says.
-“Virgin Galactic stands at the bioreports of a new commercial space industry, which is set to open space to humankind.”
+“Virgin Galactic stands at the vanguard of a new commercial space industry, which is set to open space to humankind.”

 Sunday’s flight may still be just one rich guy and his employees taking a very high-altitude joyride that will probably be over in under 90 minutes.
 But it also represents more than that, and it’s been a very long road to reach this point.